kefangkele/FR-max-ros2/README.md

 ## 6. Motion Test:
 ####      6.1.
 Before testing, it is recommended to lift the chassis or send a minimal speed command to the chassis (e.g., 0.03).
 ####      6.2.
 Open a new terminal, navigate to your workspace directory (e.g., catkin_ws), and execute:
-            source devel/setup.bash
+            source install/setup.bash
     OR (without entering the workspace directory):
-            source ~/catkin_ws/devel/setup.bash
+            source ~/catkin_ws/install/setup.bash

-####      6.3.
-Monitor topic
-            rostopic echo /ctrl_fb

-####      6.4.
-After executing step 6.3, if you see continuously updating feedback data in the terminal, the ROS driver package is functioning properly.
 ####      6.5.
 Send motion commands to control the chassis:
     6.5.1.
-Open a new terminal, navigate to your workspace directory, and set temporary environment variables: source devel/setup.bash
+Open a new terminal, navigate to your workspace directory, and set temporary environment variables: source install/setup.bash
     OR (without entering the workspace directory):
-                        source ~/your workspace(catkin_ws)/devel/setup.bash
+            source ~/your workspace(catkin_ws)/install/setup.bash
     6.5.2.
-In a terminal with temporary environment variables configured, execute the rqt_publisher tool and ensure the remote controller is switched to command control mode.
+In a terminal with temporary environment variables configured, execute the rqt_publisher tool and ensure the remote controller is switched to command control mode. ros2 run rqt_publisher rqt_publisher
 ![](https://github.com/kefangkele/FR-max-ros2/blob/main/images/rqt_tool.png?raw=true)